Live aurora forecast

 Bortle Class 2 - Excellent dark sky 55 km east of Saint John - approximately 45 minute drive

 The Fundy Trail Parkway runs along the Bay of Fundy coast east of Saint John and provides some of the darkest accessible sky in New Brunswick.
 The coastal cliff edge gives a clear northern horizon with the bay to the south.
 The parkway closes its main gate in winter but the entrance area remains accessible.
 Bortle 2 conditions on the outer headlands with no settlement lighting to the north across open water.
-A Kp 3 storm produces a clear arc from the cliff tops.
+A Kp 5-6 storm produces a glow low on the northern horizon from the cliff tops, often clearer on a long-exposure camera than to the eye.

 Fundy National Park - Point Wolfe